Football fan ‘consumed’ by gambling thought he was better off dead – inquest

 Oliver Long was found dead in East Sussex on February 23 2024 after sending farewell messages to his family a few days earlier.

-The sister of a football fan who took his own life says “predatory” gambling systems “consumed his mind”, an inquest has heard.
+The sister of a football fan who died by suicide says “predatory” gambling systems “consumed his mind”, an inquest has heard.

 Oliver Long, 36, was found dead in East Sussex on February 23 2024 after sending farewell messages to his family a few days earlier.